sjmyuan/sjmyuan.github.io/_drafts/jlogger.md

 logger.info(s"Got request from ${name} who is ${age} years old.") // Got request from Tom who is 10 years old.
 ```

-But I'm too lazy to do this by myself, I want the library to help me, then I can pass the key data
+But we are too lazy to do this by ourselves, it will be awesome if the logger can do it like this.

 ```scala